Utah Administrative Code

 (3) Applications for loans will be made using forms developed by the SBEEP Manager.
 State agencies shall provide the following information on the forms developed by the SBEEP Manager and approved by the Board:

-(h) A description of how energy cost savings will be measured and verified as well as describing the commissioning procedures for the project;
+(h) a description of how energy savings and cost savings will be measured and verified using objective and verifiable post-construction measures, that take into account fluctuations in energy cost and temperature, as well as describing the commissioning procedures for the project;

 (j) plans and specifications shall accompany the form which describes the proposed energy efficiency measures.

 (4) Applications shall be received for the Board by the SBEEP Manager.
 The SBEEP Manager will conduct an initial review of each application.
 This initial review will be for the purpose of determining the completeness of the application, whether additional information is needed, provide advice on the likelihood that proposed projects, measures, and costs may be eligible for loan financing, and to assist the state agency in improving its application.